octomix/josson/README.md

         {}->items*->[{}->concat($V)] ==>[""]

-19. For function argument, a path step `?` represents the current node.
+19. If a step is working on an object or value node, `?` represents that node.

         josson.getNode("items.qty.concat('Qty=',?)")
         ==>